 8. Calculate Your Drive Times, Then Add 25%

-You will not be driving the speed limit in Ireland.
+Unless you are Irish, you will not be driving the speed limit in Ireland.

 Rather, you will be white knuckling the roads, cautiously driving 10 kilometers per hour under the speed limit.
 You will also be doing panic braking every time you pass a bus, gliding into micro pull-outs when the lane narrows to one lane for both directions, and doing the slow stare at rear end of Farmer Jack’s aforementioned tractor.